Watch the Jaw-Dropping Moment an Elephant Blocks Road to Enjoy Snacks from Passing Trucks

 Written by Sharon Parry

-Share this post on:
+Share on:

 The bright yellow sign warning ‘CAUTION – ELEPHANT CROSSING’ gives a clue about what is about to happen in this clip.
 A super confident (and very large) elephant casually strolls in front of a truck.
 The clever creature actually waits beside the road until this truck is in front of it and then steps out!
 So, what is the attraction of this particular vehicle?

 We learn from the video notes that it is carrying sugar cane – something that elephants in this area are very keen on.
-They have learnt that by stepping out in front of the trucks, they can bag themselves a sweet treat.
+They have learned that by stepping out in front of the trucks, they can bag themselves a sweet treat.
 Once the elephant has dragged a bunch of sugar cane from the truck using its trunk, it allows the vehicle to continue with its journey.
 It’s like an unofficial elephant road tax!

 How Big Are Asian Elephants?